MakinaHQ/makina-core/SPECIFICATIONS.md

 #### Mailbox

-Cross-chain communication between the Hub Machine and Spoke Calibers is facilitated through `CaliberMailbox` contracts.
-Each Spoke Caliber is deployed alongside a `CaliberMailbox` on its respective Spoke Chain.
-These mailbox contracts enable Spoke Calibers to communicate asynchronously with the Hub Machine, coordinating and tracking cross-chain fund transfers initiated or received by the Caliber.
+Cross-chain communication between the Hub Machine and Spoke calibers is facilitated through `CaliberMailbox` contracts.
+Each Spoke `Caliber` is deployed alongside a `CaliberMailbox` on its respective Spoke Chain.
+The `CaliberMailbox` acts as a machine endpoint from the `Caliber`’s perspective.
+It abstracts away chain-specific logic, managing liquidity bridging for transfers to and from the Hub Machine, and it also handles access control setup.

 #### Instructions